 How to Clean and Care for your Walking Boots

-How you reproof your walking boots largely depends on what materials it is made from.
+Now that your boots are nicely cleaned and dried, it’s time to get them prepared for your next outing!
+How you reproof your walking boots largely depends on what materials they are made from.

 For Smooth Leather